 The meaning and semantics of BPMN pools and lanes are often misunderstood.
 For example, a set of pools can be incorrectly treated as a set of lanes within a single pool or vice versa.
 Some users may even focus on BPMN pools and swimlanes without delving into the terminology, leaving them with only vague basics that will leave them without the full benefits of the BPMN modeling language.
 Needless to say, this negligence leads to syntactically and semantically wrong process models.

-Because of the semantic differences between pools and lanes, the BPMN flow elements (activities, gateways and events) are connected differently depending on whether they are used within a pool or between pools.
+Because of the semantic differences between pools and lanes, the BPMN diagram flow elements (‘activities’, ‘gateways’, and ‘events’) will connect differently depending on whether they are used within a pool or between pools.

-Only message flows can be used when communicating “between-pools”.
+Only message flows can be used when communicating ‘between-pools’.
 Message flows indicate the exchange of messages between two pools or processes, including their synchronization.

 Mistake 1: Missing Sequence Flows

 Problem.
 Another common problem when modeling multiple pools is that a modeler may treat a set of pools as a single pool with multiple lanes.
 In this case, a modeler uses sequence flows between pools.
-The end result will be an incorrect model (see figure 2) of a single process that spreads over the boundaries of the pool.
+The end result will be an incorrect model (see Figure 2) of a single process that spreads over the boundaries of the pool.

 Solution.
 The most common solution to this problem is to exchange pools with Lanes within a single model, as presented below.
 If several pools need to be used (perhaps when several independent processes exist), the solution to Mistake 1 should be used.

-A pool is a container for a single process, whereas a lane acts as an “activity-classifying mechanism”.
-Based on these differences, the way in which BPMN Flow elements are interrelated differs completely.
+A ‘pool’ is a container for a single process, whereas a ‘lane’ acts as an activity-classifying mechanism.
+Based on these differences, the way in which BPMN flow elements are interrelated differs completely.
 In the case of between-pools interactions, only message flows can be used.
 On the other hand, only sequence flows can be used within a pool and between lanes.